Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

-whom, through certain words I cause My Ministers to speak, together with the Spiritual Force furnished by the various aspirants, I am enabled to awaken their Soul consciousness to a real comprehension of Me, the Impersonal One, seated within -- in the very midst of All, in the heart of each.
+whom, through certain words I cause My Ministers to speak, together with the Spiritual Force furnished by the various aspirants, I am enabled to awaken their Soul consciousness to a real comprehension of Me, the Impersonal One, seated within &ndash; in the very midst of All, in the heart of each.

 For the I AM of My Minister, and the I AM of each follower are One,